 What is a typical camp day like?

 A typical camp day schedule can be found by clicking on each of the age groups under the Summer Camps tab on our website.
-The morning schedule always includes a swim lesson.
+Each day includes a structured swim lesson and open swim time.
 Other activities, such as gymnastics, game zone, creation station and nature vary day to day.
-Each afternoon, campers participate in open gym, open swim and a rotating schedule of special all camp activities.

 Will my child have a swim lesson and a gymnastics lesson every day?